 Q. What is the definition of a pre-paid purchase?

-A. Clause 77.10 (c) of The Consumer Protection Act: reads a " ‘prepaid purchase card' means, subject to the regulations, an electronic card, written certificate or other voucher or device with a monetary value, that is issued or sold in exchange for the future purchase or delivery of goods or services, and includes a gift card and gift certificate".
+A. Section 47 of The Consumer Protection and Business Practices Act: reads a " ‘prepaid purchase card' means, subject to the regulations, an electronic card, written certificate or other voucher or device with a monetary value, that is issued or sold in exchange for the future purchase or delivery of goods or services, and includes a gift card and gift certificate."

 Q. What are examples of a pre-paid purchase card?